Cherreads

 He groaned.
 "Idiot forgot it again."

-It wasn't concern, at least that's what he told himself.
+It wasn't concern - at least, that's what he told himself.

-He just didn't want the guy to come back drenched and get sick.
+He just didn't want the guy coming back drenched and falling sick.
+That would only mean more tension.
+More unnecessary problems.

 That's all.
-Practical reasoning.

 Then Aveer stopped.

-Aarav froze mid-step.
+Aarav stopped mid-step.

 The umbrella suddenly felt heavier in his hand.

 He could've called out.
-He could've walked over.
-But his feet wouldn't move.
+Could've walked over.

 What was this?